-DLB is a Parkinson's-like disease characterized by alpha-synuclein aggregates, c-Abl activation and alpha-synuclein aggregate chemical modification much like that found in Parkinson's Disease.
-DLB is diagnosed by observation of a progressive onset of cognitive impairment that may be followed by motor function deficits and characterized morphologically by widespread cortical and subcortical $\alpha$ -synuclein/Lewy body plus $\beta$ -amyloid and tau pathologies.
+DLB is a Parkinson's-like disease characterized by alpha-synuclein aggregates, c-Abl activation and alpha- synuclein aggregate chemical modification much like that found in Parkinson's disease.
+DLB is diagnosed by observation of a progressive onset of cognitive impairment that may be followed by motor function deficits and characterized morphologically by widespread cortical and subcortical $\alpha$ -synuclein/ Lewy body plus $\beta$ -amyloid and tau pathologies.
 The clinical features of DLB include cognitive impairment, parkinsonism, visual hallucinations, and fluctuating attention.
 PD and DLB are both Lewy Body disorders.
 PD and DLB share many features as the disease progresses, and therefore it is not surprising that PD and DLB share the involvement of alpha-synuclein aggregates and c-Abl activation.
 Most striking about DLB versus PD, however, is that DLB often occurs concomitant with the pathology associated with Alzheimer's Disease (AD), suggesting a mechanistic linkage between Parkinson's and Alzheimer's Disease.
-While it is possible to distinguish PD from DLB in the clinic using diagnostic procedures, it is not possible to create independent preclinical models for DLB and for PD.
-Unlike other alpha-synuclein-related disorders, such as MSA, there are no animal models that permit evaluation of cognitive function with no motor dysfunction.
-Therefore, we are using the properties determined for IKT-148009 to screen additional molecules from the 148x series and evaluating pharmacokinetics in animals to identify candidate(s) from the 148x series that share brain penetration, toxicology and other characteristics of a molecule suitable for treatment of DLB are similar to one used to treat PD given the significant overlap in disease pathology and clinical features.
-Rather, we are evaluating which of the 148x series molecules is the best candidate to follow IKT-148009 into the clinic and planning the pre-clinical studies which will be required prior to evaluating the molecule clinically in patients with a formal diagnosis of DLB.
+While it is possible to distinguish PD from DLB in the clinic using diagnostic procedures, it is not possible to cognitive function with no motor dysfunction.
+Therefore, we are using the properties determined for IkT-148009 to screen additional molecules from the 148x series and evaluating pharmacokinetics in animals to identify candidate(s) from the 148x series that share brain penetration, toxicology and other characteristics of a molecule suitable for treatment of DLB are similar to one used to treat PD given the significant overlap in disease pathology and clinical features.
+Rather, we are evaluating which of the 148x series molecules is the best candidate to follow IKT-148009 into the clinic and planning the pre-clinical studies, which will be required prior to evaluating the molecule clinically in patients with a formal diagnosis of DLB.